GiridharRNair/cs4337project1/devlog.md

 The current tokenize funtion uses regular expressions to identify valid tokens in the input expression.
 I am going to refactor the tokenize function to use a more functional approach without regular expressions.

+October 24, 2025 11:34 AM

+I am going to revise this devlog to be more comprehensive and organized.